-I was craving French fries — not just any French fries, though.
-I was craving spicy, cheesy fries, that would be soft and mild on the inside, and golden and crispy on the outside.
+I was craving French fries -- not just any French fries, though.
+I was craving spicy, cheesy fries.
+I wanted them to be soft and mild on the inside, and golden and crispy on the outside.
 (Really, that's how every good French fry should be!)

-One of my absolute favorite flavors in the world (right up there with Nutella and mangoes) is Chipotle Peppers in Adobo Sauce.
-Spicy, smoky, and oh-so-yummy!
-I tend to add them to all sorts of delicious, savory recipes.
+One of my absolute favorite flavors ingredients (right up there with chocolate) is Chipotle Peppers in Adobo Sauce.

 This french fry recipe is so flavorful that you really don't need to dip them in anything.
-But if you can't imagine eating fries without a sauce, they're fabulous with something cool and refreshing, like Raita.
-Raita is an Indian yogurt sauce, usually made with cucumber.
-My friend Amee of Rabbit Food Rocks makes a Pomegranate-Squash Raita that is so interesting and delicious — it would be lovely with the heat of the fries.
+If however, if you can't imagine eating fries without a sauce, they're fabulous with something cool and refreshing, like Raita.
+Something like this would be lovely with the heat of the fries.

 Roasted Pepper Potato Soup